ElisaMisu/psy6422230243237/README.md

 # psy6422230243237
  Data visualisation project 23-24

-## Project Title: Visualizing Identity: A Study of Sexual Orientation and Religion Across England and Wales
+## Visualizing Identity: A Study of Sexual Orientation and Religion Across England and Wales

 ### Project Description

 This is the repository for a data visualisation project submitted towards a MSc degree at the University of Sheffield.
 The project aims to explore the relationship between sexual orientation and religion across England and Wales.
-The project uses data from the 2021 ONS consensus to create a visualisation that explores the relationship between sexual orientation and religion.
-The project uses a range of RStudio packages including tidyverse, scales and plotly.
-The final visualisation is interactive and allows users to explore the data in more detail.
+The project utilises 2021 ONS census data, along with RStudio packages 'tidyverse', 'scales', and 'plotly', to create an interactive visualisation exploring the intersection of sexual orientation and religious identity.

 ### Table of contents:

 1. **Index** _This file contains the RMardown code for the project_
 2. **sexualorientationfurthercharacteristics** _This xlsx file is the original data used in the project_
-3.
+3. **

 data source: